 The small square is lined with cafes and shops on two sides.

 At its end is the Kolibri Theatre (Jókai tér 11.) where children and youth plays can be seen on the stage.

-To the left of Jókai’s statue on the corner is a new ice cream & cake shop:
+To the left of Jókai’s statue, on the corner is a great ice cream & cake shop:

 If you wish to have a healthier drink have a smoothie made from fresh fruits or a glass of freshly squeezed orange juice.

 Sandwiches, piadina, wraps, salads, snacks are also available.

 The boulevard looks dazzling during the festive season in December, sparkling with all the festive lights.

 TIP: Find out more on Christmas in Budapest: programs, concerts, festive fairs during the winter holiday season.

 There’re some great hotels between the Oktogon-Erzsébet Square parts of Andrássy Avenue.

 Hotel Moments Budapest